When you go to Tim Hortons, they almost always suggest French vanilla which is their signature drink.

 French vanilla coffee is also available in cappuccino K-Cups and coffee pods.

 You can make French vanilla coffee by adding a French vanilla syrup or creamer, or by adding a mix of hazelnut and vanilla syrups like most coffee shops.

 French vanilla creamers such as coffee mate French vanilla have a distinct creamy flavor.
 They may also contain artificial flavors and sweeteners.

 French Vanilla Coffee Ingredients

 Powdered French vanilla coffee powder such as Tim Hortons’ usually contains artificial sugars and flavors, non-dairy creamer, whey, dairy solids, cocoa, instant coffee, salts, and partially hydrogenated coconut oils among other ingredients.

 A basic homemade French vanilla coffee recipe involves adding condensed milk and vanilla to cream or milk and mixing with coffee.
 Condensed milk gives a buttery finish to the coffee.
-You can add hazelnut syrup to mimic the taste of French vanilla coffee in your favorite coffee shop.
+You can add a tiny amount of hazelnut syrup to mimic the taste of French vanilla coffee in your favorite coffee shop.

 Is French Vanilla Good for You?